bikramkumar080/QuickMove/README.md

 - Ensure passengers can end their session securely.

-- Facilitate ride requests by allowing passengers to book rides in real-time.
+- Facilitate ride requests by allowing passengers to search for rides and get costings in real-time.

+- Facilitate ride booking by allowing passengers to book their desired ride.

 - Provide passengers with access to their past ride details.